Aardvarks live in Africa, south of the Sahara. Their name is derived from the Afrikaans language of South Africa and means “earth pig.”

 - Species: O. afer

 Aardvarks are nocturnal.
 They spend the hot African afternoon in cool underground burrows dug with their strong legs and claws resembling small spades.
-After dusk, the aardvarks made full use of these claws in the procurement of their preferred food — termites.

-While foraging aardvarks in grasslands and forests, also known as antbears, may travel several miles a night in search of large, earthy termite mounds.
+While foraging, aardvarks in grasslands and forests, also known as antbears, may travel several miles a night in search of large, earthy termite mounds.

 A hungry aardvark digs through the mound with its front claws and uses its long, oily, worm-like tongue to feast on the insects inside.
 It will close its nostrils to prevent dust and insects from breaking through its snout, and its thick skin protects it from bites.
 It uses a similar strategy for raiding the underground ant nests.

-The aardvark is known to be a good swimmer, and It can dig a yard of a tunnel in about five minutes, but otherwise moves relatively slowly.
+The aardvark is known to be a good swimmer, and It can dig a yard of a tunnel in about five minutes but otherwise moves relatively slowly.

 Description

 The weight of the aardvark is usually between 60 and 80 kilograms (130–180 lb).
-Their length is normally between 105 and 130 centimetres (3.44–4.27 in) and can reach a length of 2.2 meters (7 in 3 inches) while the tail which can be about 70 centimetres (28 inches).
+Their length is normally between 105 and 130 centimeters (3.44–4.27 in) and can reach a length of 2.2 meters (7 in 3 inches), while the tail can be about 70 centimeters (28 inches).

 The hair on much of its body is divided into clusters of 3-4 hairs.
 The fur around its nostrils is thick to help the particulate matter filter out when it digs.
 Its tail is very dense at the base and is tapering steadily.